Content on this page was generated by AI and has not been manually reviewed.

 Is Proton VPN free to use with Edge?

 Proton VPN offers a free tier with limitations.
 The Edge extension can be used with a Proton VPN account, but feature limits apply on the free plan.
 For full capabilities, a paid plan is recommended.
-How to use ultrasurf vpn for quick setup, bypassing censorship, and comparing alternatives

 How to choose the right Proton VPN plan for Edge users